Go Beyond Basics: Elevate Your API Development with MVC in Go (Golang)

 Advanced Example: Implementing MVC in Go

 In this advanced example, we'll dive deeper into implementing the financial transaction service project using the MVC architecture in Go.
-We'll explore advanced concepts such as middleware, configuration management, error handling, and testing to build a robust and scalable web application.
+We'll explore advanced concepts such as middleware, configuration management, error handling, and testing to build a robust and scalable API.

 Model (model/transaction.go):